Metolius Project Review

 This model is among the easiest to mount on the wall (aside from models that simply hang and require no mounting at all, of course).
 Its eight included screws secure it almost anywhere.
 This model has very compact dimensions, measuring out to be around 23.5 inches across and 6.25 inches tall.
 These relatively tight dimensions help it fit in above doorways with low 7 foot ceilings.
 Its smaller size also helps to keep it from being quite such an eyesore by dominating the room.
 If being able to fit your hangboard pretty much anywhere is a priority for you, this small model might be just your type.

 The main reasons you buy this model are its price and its compact size.
 For folks willing to spend a little more money and have space, we usually recommend other models, as they offer more holds with more depth options which give the user more incremental options to increase strength.
-However, for folks not wanting to spend the money the Metolius Project is the best of the least expensive boards and will still get the job done for an impressively low price.
+However, for folks not wanting to spend the money, the Metolius Project still provides many great workouts for an impressively low price.

 — Ian Nicholson